 Result of our bare-bone WordPress site was pretty impressive!
 Let’s try adding some content to our WordPress site and see the difference in results.

 In order to add dummy content, I choose to use FakerPress plugin.

 Go to your WordPress dashboard and download the plugin.
 After the plugin is activated; go to plugin’s settings and add 10 dummy posts.

 We added 10 posts with pictures and content length of six paragraphs each.

-With dummy data our site loaded in just 140 ms which is a still lightning fast speed.
-Also we got 100% score for performance grade.
+With dummy data, our site loaded in just 140 ms which is a still lightning fast speed.
+Also, we got a 100% score for performance grade.
 Speed might get slow when more plugins are installed and content is added as it can increase the number of requests which slows down the website.